 The decision to conduct in situ burning of herbaceous wetlands is the responsibility of FOSC and the UC.
-However, permission to use in situ burning to treat oil pollution must be approved by the incident-specific RRT.
+However, permission to use in situ burning to treat oil pollution must be approved by the incident specific RRT.
 This guidance document is intended to provide the FOSC, the UC, and the RRT guidance and decision-making tools to support the use of in-situ burn for oil spills.

-This guidance document is located in Appendix 7-F.
+This guidance document is located in Appendix 6-B.

-Solidifier Guidance [Reserved]
+Solidifier Guidance

-Appendix 6 dictates the use of solidifiers (as part of chemical countermeasures) in Region III.
-Productspecific preauthorization has been given to one solidifying agent, CIAgent (refer to Appendix 6-C for those details).
-All other requests for use of solidifiers during a response are evaluated on a case-by-case basis; products must be listed on the NCP Product Schedule or have received a sorbent letter from USEPA.
+Appendix 5 dictates the use of solidifiers (as part of chemical countermeasures) in Region III.
+All uses of solidifiers during a response are evaluated on a case-by-case basis; products must be listed on the NCP Product Schedule or have received a sorbent letter from USEPA.
 Any decision to operationally use solidifiers must receive RRT3 concurrence from the USEPA, USCG, affected state(s), affected federally recognized Tribes in consultation with DOI and DOC/NOAA, and other affected federal trustees.
-Application and monitoring protocols are identified in Part C of the Selection Guide (Appendix 8-C1).
+Application and monitoring protocols are identified in Part C of the Selection Guide (Appendix 7-B1).